IBM/event-automation/_ep_1.0/07-advanced-flows/02-deploying-dev-purposes.md

 ## Prerequisites

+- Ensure you have configured [persistent storage](../../installing/configuring#configuring-persistent-storage) before you trigger a savepoint.

 - You have [installed](../../installing/installing#install-a-flink-instance) a [session cluster](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/concepts/flink-architecture/#flink-session-cluster){:target="_blank"} instance of Flink by using a `FlinkDeployment` custom resource, and you successfully [verified](../../installing/post-installation/#verifying-an-installation) it.

   For more information, see [Installing a Flink deployment instance](../../installing/installing#install-a-flink-instance) and [Flink sample deployments](../../installing/planning/#flink-sample-deployments).